How To Introduce Two Cats

 Take cat introductions slowly, step by step, and you’re sure to see success.
 Never put two cats in a room together to “fight it out,” as this can lead to disastrous results.

+Remember, taking cat introductions slowly and providing enough resources is crucial for a harmonious household.
 Know cat body language, supervise your pets during introductions, and be sure to provide enough resources so that your cats don’t become territorial.

 We wish you and your furbabies an amazing life together!